KDAB/knut/docs/API/script/mark.md

 ## Detailed Description

-The Mark object helps you track a logical possition in a file.
+The Mark object helps you track a logical position in a file.
 Its `line` and `column` properties will change as text are deleted or inserted before the mark.

 A mark is always created by a [TextDocument](textdocument.md).